 - 1 tablespoon blackstrap molasses

-- Preheat the oven to 350F and line a baking sheet with parchment paper.
-In a large mixing bowl combined the almond flour, starch, ginger, cinnamon, salt, and baking soda and stir to combine.
+- Preheat the oven to 350ºF and line a baking sheet with parchment paper.
+In a large mixing bowl combined the almond flour, starch, ginger, cinnamon, salt, and baking powder and stir to combine.
 Add in the coconut oil, maple syrup and molasses and stir again until a sticky dough is formed.

-- Bake the cookies at 350F for about 10 minutes for cookies with a soft center, or 14 to 15 minutes for a more crisp cookie.
+- Bake the cookies at 350ºF for about 10 minutes for cookies with a soft center, or 12 to 14 minutes for a more crisp cookie.
 (The edges should brown for a crispier cookie.)
 Allow them to cool completely on the pan before icing and serving.
 They will firm up as they cool.

-- Leftover cookies can be stored uncovered on the counter for up to 3 days, or you can store them in an airtight container in the fridge for up to 2 weeks.
-(Freeze them for up to 3 months.)
+- Leftover cookies can be stored in an airtight container in the fridge for up to a week in the fridge, or you can freeze them for up to 3 months.

 Healthy Gingerbread Cookie Nutrition Note: The values listed above are calculated per cookie, without the frosting.
 These are only general estimates, so be sure to check the labels on your ingredients for more accurate calculations.